UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{FVTI}

-FVTI~\cite{huang2021data} is designed to detect anomalies in trajectory data.
-It converts trajectories into embedding vectors, which are then used to calculate trajectory similarity.
-We focus on the trajectory embedding aspect of FVTI, which leverages the word2vec method.
+FVTI~\cite{huang2021data} is an anomaly detection method for vehicle trajectories that leverages word2vec to generate trajectory embeddings for similarity computation.

-Given a trajectory $\mathcal T=\langle (l_1,t_1), \dots, (l_N,t_N) \rangle$, FVTI treats each trajectory point $(l_i,t_i)$ similarly to how a word $w_i$ is treated in a sentence, aiming to pre-train an embedding vector $\boldsymbol z_i$ for each point using word2vec.
-The embedding process is divided into two phases: a trajectory pre-processing phase and a embedding model construction phase.
-During the trajectory pre-processing phase, FVTI identifies three key features for each trajectory point: range, range rate, and speed.
-It then quantizes each continuous feature value into a discrete token by assigning it to one of a set of predefined intervals.
-Consequently, each trajectory point is conceptualized as a word comprised of these three discrete tokens, transforming an entire trajectory into a sentence.
-During the embedding model construction phase, FVTI employs the CBOW model of word2vec, employing a one-word context window.
-Each unique word constructed as above is assigned an embedding vector.
+For a trajectory $\mathcal T$, FVTI treats each point $(l_i,t_i)$ as a word in a sentence.
+The embedding process consists of three phases: First, FVTI extracts three features (range, range rate, and speed) from each point and quantizes them into discrete tokens, effectively transforming each point into a three-token word.
+Second, it employs the CBOW model of word2vec with a one-word context window to generate embedding vectors for each unique word constructed in the first phase.
+Third, it obtains the trajectory embedding by averaging the word embedding vectors.